 Water hammer and its effects

-If you’ve ever heard a loud bang when your washing machine stops its filling cycle or a thumping when you turn off a faucet, you’ve heard water hammer.
+What is water hammer?
+If you’ve ever heard a loud bang when your washing machine stops its filling cycle or a thumping when you turn off a faucet, you’ve heard a water hammer noise.
 Water hammer is a shock wave inside your pipes that results from water turning off suddenly, and the result is shaking pipes and banging noises.

 Water hammer isn’t just annoying.
 It can cause damage to pipes, joints, connections, and fittings.
 If it continues for too long, you could experience water leaks or costly repairs.

-There are several ways to reduce the effects of water hammer on your pipes.
+There are several methods of water hammer prevention.
 High water pressure is the general cause of water hammer, so the first step is to check the water pressure levels in your home.
 If the pressure exceeds 80 psi, it may be best to install a pressure regulator on the water mainline.

 Besides excessive water pressure at the main valve, water hammer can also be caused by water or debris in air chambers.
 If the plumbing in your home is older you may not have any air chambers installed.